-- 1. Approve the outturn position for the Housing Revenue Account for 2021/22 as included in the report and appendices - 2.
-Approve the updated 2022/23 HRA revenue and expenditure budget as detailed at Appendix C - 3.
-Approve the updated 2022/23 HRA capital programme and associated financing of the as detailed within the report and at Appendix D.
+- 1. The outturn position for the Housing Revenue Account for 2021/22 as included in the report and appendices - 2.
+The updated 2022/23 HRA revenue and expenditure budget as detailed at Appendix C - 3.
+The updated 2022/23 HRA capital programme and associated financing of the as detailed within the report and at Appendix D.